kyma-project/kyma/docs/event-bus/docs/03-02-event-flow-requirements.md

 ### Activate Events

 Enable the EventActivation controller to ensure the Event flow between the Namespace and the Application (App).
-Alternatively, use the [Console](/docs/components/console#overview-overview) to [bind](/docs/components/application-connector#getting-started-bind-an-application-to-a-namespace) the App to the Namespace and add the service to the Namespace using the Service Catalog.
+Alternatively, [bind](/docs/components/application-connector#getting-started-bind-an-application-to-a-namespace) the App to the Namespace and create a Service instance.

 The diagram shows you the Event activation flow for a given Namespace.